MohammadTaghipour/Algorithms-CLRS/README.md

 - **Educational**, matching the logic from the book

 ## 🧠 Topics Covered
+- Arrays and Basic Operations (sum)

-- Sorting algorithms (Insertion)
+- Sorting algorithms (Insertion, Merge Sort)

-- Will be added soon...
+- More topics coming soon...

 ## 🧩 Contributing